jonashackt/mac-to-linux/README.md

 ## Zoom

-Theres's also simply a flatpack package available: https://flathub.org/apps/us.zoom.Zoom
+If you want Screensharing to work, don't use the Flatpack package, use the Arch one https://aur.archlinux.org/packages/zoom

-Install it via Manjaros package manager (gui or command line.
+Install it via Manjaros package manager (gui or command line).

 ## Slack

 Flatpack is here to help again: https://flathub.org/apps/com.slack.Slack

+But if you want working drag and drop, you might want to use the Arch package https://aur.archlinux.org/packages/slack-desktop

 ## Miro